 Instructions

-- Prepare the Yogurt: Mix Greek yogurt, minced garlic, and salt in a small bowl.
+- Mix the yogurt, minced garlic, and salt in a small bowl.
 Set aside at room temperature.

-- Poach the Eggs: Bring water to a gentle simmer in a saucepan.
-Add vinegar.
+- Bring water to a gentle simmer in a saucepan.
+Add the vinegar.
 Swirl the water and gently slide in each egg.
-Poach for 3-4 minutes, then remove with a slotted spoon.
+Poach for 3 to 4 minutes, then remove with a slotted spoon.

-- Make the Chili Butter: Melt butter over low heat.
-Stir in red pepper flakes and paprika, cooking for 30 seconds.
+- Melt the butter over low heat.
+Stir in the red pepper flakes and paprika, cooking for 30 seconds.
 Remove from heat.

-- Assemble & Serve: Spread yogurt on a plate, place poached eggs on top, drizzle with chili butter, garnish with herbs, and serve with warm bread.
+- Spread the yogurt mixture on a plate, place poached eggs on top, drizzle with chili butter, garnish with herbs, and serve with warm bread.